What are Tier 5 Tires and Are They Safe?

-What is a Tier 5 tire brand?
+What is a Tier 5 brand?

 A Tier 5 tire brand generally refers to the lowest price tier in the tire market.
 This is not an official or regulated classification, but rather an industry shorthand used by distributors, retailers, and manufacturers to describe tires with similar characteristics.
-There is no governing body that formally assigns these tiers but industry professionals commonly group brands based on factors like pricing, R&D investment, testing, warranty support, quality consistency, and brand accountability.
+There is no governing body that formally assigns tire “tiers,” but industry professionals commonly group brands based on factors like pricing, R&D investment, testing, warranty support, quality consistency, and brand accountability.

-What are common characteristics of a Tier 5 brand?
+Common characteristics of Tier 5 tire brands

 Tier 5 tires are usually priced to be very affordable – sometimes under $40 per tire.
 To reach this low price point, some manufacturers may focus less on advanced R&D, extensive testing, or robust post-sale support.